Duck-Dude/Duck-s-General-Purpose-Discord-Bot-DGPDB/readme.md

 oh hi I never knew someone would really look at my discord bot

+STATUS: unavailable, currently broken and im fixing it

 well hi you might need to know how to use my discord bot so node bot.js will start it so to use the bot on termux you need to do